jumAh99/Backup_Bash_Automation_Script/README.md

 - You need ownership for the drives/partitions if not you need to run the script in su priviladges
 - Make sure to put the jumma.sh file in your /bin folder so you can call the script whenever in your terminal

+# HOW TO USE THE SCRIPT
+- Open terminal
+- Type 'source jumma.sh' if you have ownership of the 2 drives required else type su --> your password when asked --> source jumma.sh
+- To do a daily backup type 'backmeup 1' or for a full backup type 'backmeup 2'
+- For help type 'backmeup-help'
+- For monitoring the main drive type 'monitorme'

 # CRONTAB
 The script cannot automate the backups without your intervention, you need to conifgure crontab to run this script, here is how to do it:
 - Open terminal